collective/collective.collage.blogging/collective/collage/blogging/README.txt

 Installing
 ============

-This package requires Plone 3.x or later (tested on 3.3.x and 4.0a2).
+This package requires Plone 3.x or later (tested on 3.3.x).

 Installing without buildout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~